Mihir-Achyuta/DSAPlayground/README.md

-# Trie Challenge
+# Hosted Trie

-- This is the take home challenge for Slingshot's Fellowship Program(I got accepted :) )
+- This is a globally hosted Trie accessible via NPM and hosted on Heroku.
+Both CLI and Server are built with Node.js

 # Table of Contents